erikvanwees/erikvanwees.github.io/2018-11-15-Test-Document-Nysthi.md

 This is text coming directly from Google docs via the free Gabriel Markdown plugin.

-It is published with 1 Click directly to your GitHub repositories .. including this website
+It is published with 1 Click directly to your GitHub repositories .. including (for me) this website … ;)

-One can also think of a Doc template for the manual
+(One can also think of a Doc template for the manual)

 Let's see if the **WYSIWYG** features of DOCs can be used

-More to follow after some sleep … ;)
+More testing of that to follow after some sleep … ;)

 *Test*